plt3/criminal-scraper/README.md

 ## Usage:

 - In project home directory, run scraper with `python3 runScraper.py`
+  - Note: the file itself is very short.
+The main scraper logic is in `scraper.py`
 - If source code is not changed, this will write data to `UK_MWL_persons.json` in project home directory (although the file is already included in this repository anyways)
 - Can override many defaults (output JSON file path, HTTP request delay) by passing extra arguments to either of the scraper's constructors.
 See Scraper class's source code for more information.
 - Example of overriding output file path and HTTP request delay: